top of page

 • Start a garden journal to track your plans and ideas.

-• Follow gardening blogs and social media for inspiration
+• Follow gardening blogs and social media for inspiration.

 • Experiment with indoor gardening or starting seeds indoors.